|HAZELDENE, Victoria, Australia|

-Posted by Bernie Edwards over 9 years ago
+Posted by Bernie Edwards almost 12 years ago

 At the end of March 2011 I decided that in the absence of any better or imminent alternatives and because the rental lease on my current home had only a couple of months to run, I needed to make a fairly swift move that would take me in the direction of the sort of life for which I have been looking in readiness for an energy descent future.
 I searched rental properties in fairly remote areas within Victoria.
 The very first place I looked at I fell in love with, signed a lease and moved in within a month.
 It is an old country cottage situated near the bottom of a long deep gully through which a creek flows.
 It has hills that rise at least 100 metres on either side of the creek.
 Pic01 & Pic02 in the gallery are of the front and rear of the house.
 Pic03 looks out from the deck at the rear.

 All the time I was waiting to move into my new home I was wondering how I was going to cope with living in the country as someone who had spent all of his life in cities or suburbia.
 How was I going to cope with spiders and snakes and who knows what else?
 What was it going to be like living on tank water and a thousand other questions?
 However, the powerful arguments that drove me on were that I was going to have to face this at some time in the future as cities become less safe and possibly outright dangerous and probably uninhabitable places.